Nick Pratto Player Props: Royals vs. Reds

-On Monday, Nick Pratto (.317 on-base percentage in past 10 games, 58 points below season-long percentage) and the Kansas City Royals face the Cincinnati Reds, whose starting pitcher will be Luke Weaver.
-First pitch is at 8:10 PM ET.
+Nick Pratto -- with an on-base percentage of .286 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Kansas City Royals versus the Cincinnati Reds, with Brandon Williamson on the hill, on June 13 at 8:10 PM ET.

+In his most recent game he had a hitless showing (0-for-3 with an RBI) against the Reds.

 Nick Pratto Game Info & Props vs. the Reds